Elements

 Search

-Deletes the search term and removes the filter.
+Removes the search term and clears the filter applied to the items.

 Button